pvmm/msx-tile-forge/README.md

         ```bash
         python3 -m pip install Pillow
         ```

-No other external Python libraries are required beyond a standard Python 3 installation with Tkinter and the Pillow library.
+*   **platformdirs (Optional but Recommended):**
+    *   This library is used to find the appropriate user-specific configuration directory on different operating systems (Windows, macOS, Linux).
+This is the modern, standard way to store application settings without cluttering the user's home or documents folder.
+    *   The application will function without it, but will fall back to saving the `settings.json` file in the same directory as the script, which may not be ideal.
+    *   Install it via pip:
+        ```bash
+        pip install platformdirs
+        ```

 ### Running the Application

-1.  **Ensure Python 3 is Installed:**
+1.  **Ensure Dependencies are Installed:**
-    Verify that Python 3 is installed on your system and that the `python` (or `python3` on some systems) command is accessible from your command line or terminal.
+    Verify that Python 3, Tkinter, Pillow, and optionally `platformdirs` are installed.

 2.  **Obtain the Script:**
-    Download or clone the `msxtileforge.py` script (or the directory containing it) to your computer.
+    Download or clone the `msxtileforge.py` script to your computer.

 3.  **Navigate to the Script's Directory:**
     Open your command line interface (Terminal, Command Prompt, PowerShell, etc.) and navigate to the directory where you saved the `msxtileforge.py` file.